 Exercise Caution in the Presence of Wildlife

-As visitors return to San Mateo County Parks, now is a good time to remember that we are the guests of many creatures that call the parks their home.
+With a recent uptick in mountain lion sightings near the coast, now is a good time to remember that we are the guests of many creatures that call the parks their home.
 Some of these creatures warrant some extra caution if encountered.

 Mountain lions hunt alone at night and typically avoid human interaction.
 When visiting the park, keep in mind the following safety tips: